-The intended purpose for MPC's social media content is to provide relevant and timely information.
+The intended purpose for Planning's social media content is to provide relevant and timely information.
 Some tools may also serve as a forum for courteous public discussion of relevant planning issues.
-Persons submitting comments should not expect a direct response from MPC.
-For comments that require a direct response, users should contact MPC staff by phone at (865) 215-2500 or by email at contact@knoxmpc.org.
+Persons submitting comments should not expect a direct response from Planning staff.
+For comments that require a direct response, users should contact Planning staff by phone at (865) 215-2500 or by email at contact@knoxplanning.org.

-At its sole discretion, MPC may elect to disable features or capabilities, or alter or discontinue the use of any social media tool at any time.
+At its sole discretion, Planning staff may elect to disable features or capabilities, or alter or discontinue the use of any social media tool at any time.